iamselimj/iamselimj/README.md

 I'm not that bad but I'm still not a professional.
 So I just keep working, becoming better, learning & practicing, more & more.

-At that time, I started the Piscine event of Campus 19, members of 42.
-Based in Brussels, Belgium.
+In September 2024, I did the piscine of the Campus 19 Programming School based in Brussels, Belgium.

-I'm now officially a student of 19 (Members of 42).
+Since October 2024, I'm now officially a student of 19 (Members of 42).
 Let's see where I will be in 2 years.

 Thanks for reading.